metaDAOproject/JTD-docs/docs/motivation.md

 # Motivation

+Why build a new institution?
+What problem are we solving?
+{: .fs-6 .fw-300 }

 ## Institutions are the driving force of our existence

 > An institution is a humanly devised structure of rules and norms that shape
 > and constrain individual behavior.\
 > *Wikipedia*, [September 2023 Edition](http://web.archive.org/web/20230922203543/https://en.wikipedia.org/wiki/Institution)

-Institutions are important.
+Institutions are *really* important.
 By shaping our decisions and actions, they decide whether our societies prosper or falter.

 Consider, for example,